PipeWire/pipewire/doc/dox/config/pipewire.conf.5.md

 that is used.
 Usually it is possible to update some properties or set some quirks on the object.

-## node.rules
+# NODE RULES  @IDX@ pipewire.conf

-The node.rules are evaluated very time the properties on a node are set or updated.
+The node.rules are evaluated every time the properties on a node are set or updated.
 This can be used on the server side to override client set properties on arbitrary nodes.